 Distributed Systems Fundamentals

-A two day lecture & discussion class for engineers who need an overview of distributed systems concepts and techniques, from papers to production.
+A two day lecture & discussion class for engineers who would like an overview of distributed systems concepts and techniques, from papers to production.
 We cover the basics of nodes and networks, common network protocols, clocks, availability, consistency, and a spectrum of distributed algorithms, followed by a discussion of latency scales, engineering patterns, and running services in production.

 A two day workshop which guides students through writing a Jepsen test: from a fresh cluster to finding a consistency anomaly in an open-source database.
 We begin with an an introduction to the Clojure programming language, discuss the architecture of the Jepsen library, and spend the bulk of the class writing a test itself.
-We recommend no more than 30 participants per class.
-Prior programming experience and proficiency at the command line are strongly encouraged.
+We'll conclude with general discussion of distributed systems test design, systems modeling, and verification techniques.

 - Lectern with power and video hookups